How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 It has long been known that dogs are capable of remarkable feats of scent tracking.
 This might entail looking for lost people, or criminals, often in unfamiliar environments.
 Dogs are highly skilled at following a trail of minute particles.

 In addition, they use scent emitted from the earth and from vegetation which is crushed when a person walks over it.
-They can also air-scent smelling odours that are drift in the air.
+They can also air-scent – smelling odours that are adrift in the air.
 They also have an incredible ability to detect where the scent is most concentrated.

 Medical Detection Dogs already train assistance dogs to help people with life threatening health conditions, such as diabetes.

-There are numerous other ways in which a dog can use his nose to assist humans, from drug and bomb detection dogs, to arson and human remains specialist detection dogs.
+There are numerous other ways in which dogs can use their noses to assist humans, from drug and bomb detection dogs, to arson and human remains specialist detection dogs.

 Nose prints.